torvalds/linux/Documentation/core-api/cachetlb.rst

 for this address space on that cpu.

 First, the TLB flushing interfaces, since they are the simplest.
-The "TLB" is abstracted under Linux as something the cpu uses to cache virtual-->physical address translations obtained from the software page tables.
+The "TLB" is abstracted under GNU/Linux as something the cpu uses to cache virtual-->physical address translations obtained from the software page tables.
 Meaning that if the software page tables change, it is possible for stale translations to exist in this "TLB" cache.